INSANEANDSAD/generic-mod/README.md

 # generic-mod
 A generic mindustry mod.
-WIP sprites for a lot of objects
+WIP sprites for a lot of objects.
+Needs some serious balancing